braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration/standard_integration.md

 {% endtab %}
 {% endtabs %}

-You can return `null` from your custom `createNotification()` method to not show the notification at all, use `AppboyNotificationFactory.getInstance().createNotification()` to obtain Braze's default `notification` object for that data and modify it before display, or generate a completely separate `notification` object for display.
+You can return `null` from your custom `createNotification()` method to not show the notification at all, use `BrazeNotificationFactory.getInstance().createNotification()` to obtain Braze's default `notification` object for that data and modify it before display, or generate a completely separate `notification` object for display.

 {% alert note %}
 Braze push data keys are documented [here](https://appboy.github.io/appboy-android-sdk/javadocs/com/appboy/Constants.html).